 PT: What part of the city do you live in?
 What do you like about your neighborhood?

-After moving around town for the first few months (Principe Real, Alfama) we decide to settle in Estrela, a residential neighborhood where lots of families live and where the highlight is Jardim da Estrela, one of the biggest and nicest parks in Central Lisbon that was a lifesaving getaway during the lockdown.
+After moving around town for the first few months (Principe Real, Alfama) we decide to settle in Estrela, a residential neighborhood where lots of families live and where the highlight is Jardim da Estrela, one of the biggest and nicest parks in Central Lisbon that was a lifesaving getaway during pandemic’s lockdowns.

 PT: Do you think Lisbon is a family-friendly place?
 Why or why not?

-On a scale 0 to 10, I would say Lisbon score 6 in family-friendliness while Denmark scores 10.
+On a scale of 0 to 10, I would say Lisbon scores 6 in family-friendliness while, for example, Denmark scores 10.
 People love kids, but there is not much support for families after the first few months of maternity leave in terms of services.
 It’s good for the many getaways there are around town and in the whole country, but with a family, you need to own a car to travel around.
-There are some activities for families all year round, but not many family-friendly restaurants or cultural centers, but many parks and playground to enjoy and in average it only rains 50 days a year.
+There are some activities for families all year round, but not many family-friendly restaurants or cultural centers: many parks and playgrounds are available, and since in average it rains only rains 50 days a year, usable all year around.
 It is a pretty conservative and traditional culture in terms of having kids — rich families have many siblings while the low and middle class has one or two.
-Average wages are pretty low especially for Lisbon prices, and the social hierarchy is vertical compare to the horizontal one of the Nordic countries, for example.
+Average wages are pretty low especially for Lisbon prices, and there are almost nonpublic creches: the subsidized daycares can be difficult to get a spot I’m, while for private creche, prices go from 300 up to 500-600 a month.
+More public options are available starting for kids age 3 and above, but again they are scarce and difficult to get it.

 PT: How do people treat children in Lisbon?

 Portuguese people love seeing children around, sometimes too much: many elderly touch them a lot, even if they are just newborns, and some mothers get a bit overwhelmed by this.
-On the other hand, the Portuguese attitude toward children’s education is somehow old-school… the education style is generally not the most progressive one.
+On the other hand, the Portuguese attitude toward children’s education is somehow old-school in my opinion… I personally believe that the education style is generally not the most progressive one, except for modern bilingual or international schools.

 PT: Are there any challenges to having a family in Lisbon?
 Things you wish were different?

 Public Kindergartens are very few and the private ones run out of space quite fast lately.
-There is not much to do for stay at home moms if they decide to postpone their kid’s entrance in the education system, since most moms go back to work after the maternity is over, and that’s around 4-6 months.
+There is not much to do for stay-at-home moms if they decide to postpone their kid’s entrance into the education system, since most local moms go back to work after the maternity is over, and that’s around 4-6 months.

 PT: What are some of your favorite things to do with your kids in Lisbon?